-Join nonprofits Yellow Arrow Publishing and the Highlandtown Arts Association in celebrating local writers at Literary Night, our August 2nd takeover of the Highlandtown First Friday Art Walk.
+Join nonprofits Yellow Arrow Publishing and the Highlandtown Arts & Entertainment District and Highlandtown Main Street in celebrating local writers at Literary Night, our August 2nd takeover of the Highlandtown First Friday Art Walk.
 From 5 to 9 PM, participate in hands-on writing activities and a scavenger hunt, and meet dozens of local authors, writers, and small presses spread throughout Highlandtown’s participating galleries, shops, and eateries!
 From 6 to 8 PM, join us for food and drinks as we listen to local writers read their work from our main stage at RoofTop Hot.
 Drinks and refreshments will be available throughout the art walk.

 Be sure to find Yellow Arrow’s Writer-in-Residence for August, Jessica Gregg, at her table, and join us as she performs her work on our main stage.

 There is plenty of free and paid parking in Highlandtown, so come on down to 339 S Conkling Street in Baltimore from 5 to 9 PM and join us for a memorable night of literature.